sist-cs120/acoustic-lan/src/project_2/part_3.md

 - The sender counts and prints the throughput on the screen every one second.

 ### Devices
-- NODE1: macperf
+- NODE1: send macperf packets to NODE2
-- NODE2: macperf
+- NODE2: send macperf packets to NODE1

 ### Checkpoint: